Turing test: Loebner Prize

-The Loebner Prize provides an annual platform for practical Turing tests with the first competition held in November 1991.
-It is underwritten by Hugh Loebner.
+The Loebner Prize, now reported as defunct, provided an annual platform for practical Turing tests with the first competition held in November 1991.
+It was underwritten by Hugh Loebner.
 The Cambridge Center for Behavioral Studies in Massachusetts, United States, organised the prizes up to and including the 2003 contest.
 As Loebner described it, one reason the competition was created is to advance the state of AI research, at least in part, because no one had taken steps to implement the Turing test despite 40 years of discussing it.

 The first Loebner Prize competition in 1991 led to a renewed discussion of the viability of the Turing test and the value of pursuing it, in both the popular press and academia.
 The first contest was won by a mindless program with no identifiable intelligence that managed to fool naïve interrogators into making the wrong identification.
 This highlighted several of the shortcomings of the Turing test (discussed below): The winner won, at least in part, because it was able to "imitate human typing errors"; the unsophisticated interrogators were easily fooled; and some researchers in AI have been led to feel that the test is merely a distraction from more fruitful research.

 The silver (text only) and gold (audio and visual) prizes have never been won.
 However, the competition has awarded the bronze medal every year for the computer system that, in the judges' opinions, demonstrates the "most human" conversational behaviour among that year's entries.
 Artificial Linguistic Internet Computer Entity (A.L.I.C.E.) has won the bronze award on three occasions in recent times (2000, 2001, 2004).
 Learning AI Jabberwacky won in 2005 and 2006.

-The Loebner Prize tests conversational intelligence; winners are typically chatterbot programs, or Artificial Conversational Entities (ACE)s.
+The Loebner Prize tested conversational intelligence; winners were typically chatterbot programs, or Artificial Conversational Entities (ACE)s.
 Early Loebner Prize rules restricted conversations: Each entry and hidden-human conversed on a single topic, thus the interrogators were restricted to one line of questioning per entity interaction.
 The restricted conversation rule was lifted for the 1995 Loebner Prize.
 Interaction duration between judge and entity has varied in Loebner Prizes.
 In Loebner 2003, at the University of Surrey, each interrogator was allowed five minutes to interact with an entity, machine or hidden-human.
 Between 2004 and 2007, the interaction time allowed in Loebner Prizes was more than twenty minutes.
+The final competition was in 2019, due to a lack of funding for the prize following Loebner's death in 2016.